 President Ronald Reagan first established the Global Gag Rule in 1984.
 It was later rescinded by President Bill Clinton, reestablished by President George W. Bush, and rescinded again by President Barack Obama.
 President Donald J. Trump reinstated and expanded the Global Gag Rule in 2017 and expanded it again in June 2019.

 Impact of the Global Gag Rule

-Though the Global Gag Rule was meant to target abortion providers, it had terrible consequences for the health and lives of poor women and their families in ways that had nothing to do with abortion.
-From 2001 to 2009, 20 developing countries in Africa, Asia, and the Middle East lost U.S.-donated contraceptives, and many organizations and clinics were forced to reduce services, lay off staff, or shut down entirely.
+Though the purported intent of the policy is to reduce the number of abortions, it has terrible consequences for the health and lives of poor women and their families, including increasing the number of unsafe abortions.
+Implementation of the Global Gag Rule has resulted in people in Africa, Asia, and the Middle East losing US government-donated contraceptives, and many organizations and clinics have been forced to reduce services, lay off staff, or shut down entirely.